Prerequisites for the Certificate Connector for Microsoft Intune

 - Member of the IIS_IUSRS group.

 For guidance on configuring the NDES server role for the Certificate Connector for Microsoft Intune, see Set up NDES in Configure infrastructure to support SCEP with Intune.

-When configuring the connector, you'll need to use a user account that: is either a Global Admin or Intune Admin, has an Intune license assigned, and must be a synchronized account from your local Active Directory.
+When configuring the connector, you'll need to use a user account that: is either a Global Admin or Intune Admin and has an Intune license assigned.